xtendui/xtendui/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

 - The master branch is just a snapshot of the latest stable release.
-All development should be done in dedicated branches.
+All development should be done in dedicated branches `<version>-dev`.
 Do not submit PRs against the master branch.

 - Checkout a topic branch from the relevant `-dev` branch (e.g.: `1.0-dev`), and merge back against that branch.